Language selection

 Transportation

 Support activities: Statistics Canada, Table 36-10-0478-01 Supply and use tables, detail level, provincial and territorial, Water transportation support, maintenance and repair services [MPS488004] products supplied by Support activities for transportation [BS488000] industry at basic prices.
-2020 extrapolated from 2019 using Marine transportation growth rate.
+2019 extrapolated up to 2022 using Marine transportation growth rate.

 Tourism & recreation